not-chciken/FloppyFloat/README.md

 If you are integrating FloppyFloat into a simulator, there are still some FP related things you need to take care of.
 For RISC.V, this primarily concerns NaN boxing.

-## How does it work?
+## How Does It Work?
 Coding, algorithms, and a bit of math.
 For a detailed explanation see [this blog post](https://www.chciken.com/simulation/2023/11/12/fast-floating-point-simulation.html).

 ## Issues
 - ARM's FPCR.DN = 0 needs to be implemented.
-- On x86 Windows systems without FMA extension, MSVC uses a broken `std::fma`, which also affects FloppyFloat.
+- On x86 Windows systems without FMA extension, MSVC uses a broken `std::fma`, which also affects the results of FloppyFloat.